ArcadiaPower/connect-react/README.md

 ### Hook implementation

 This is the recommended implementation strategy.
-See [/examples/hooks.js](./examples/hook.js) for the full example.
+See [/examples/hooks.js](./examples/hook.js) for a full example with callback functions defined.
+Note the required configuration options [below](#config-options).

 ```javascript
 import { useUtilityConnect } from '@arcadia-eng/utility-connect-react';